-The Company has been named as a PRP at a third site, the Portland Harbor CERCLA site located on the Willamette River in Oregon.
+Domestic Environmental Matters.
+The Company has been named as a potentially responsible party (a "PRP") at the Portland Harbor CERCLA site located on the Willamette River in Oregon.
 The Company has replied to an EPA Information request and has executed a PRP agreement which outlines the process to develop an allocation of past and future costs.
 The Company currently operates a coal tar pitch terminal near the site.
 The current estimate for past costs incurred in the remedial investigation/feasibility study is \$100 million.
 Separate from the EPA activities, a natural resources damages assessment is being conducted by a local trustee group.
 The Company has not provided a reserve for this matter because, at this time, it cannot reasonably determine the probability of a loss, and the amount of loss, if any, cannot be reasonably estimated.
 An unfavorable resolution of this matter may have a material adverse effect on the Company's business, financial condition, cash flows and results of operations.

 The Illinois Environmental Protection Agency (the "IEPA") has requested that Koppers Inc. conduct a voluntary investigation of soil and groundwater at its Stickney, Illinois carbon materials and chemicals facility.
 The IEPA advised Koppers Inc. that it made such request as a result of a reported release of oil-like material from Koppers Inc.'s property into an adjacent river canal.
 Koppers Inc. is conducting such investigation in cooperation with Beazer East.
-The Company and Beazer East have engaged consultants to assist the Company in preparing a remediation strategy and an estimate of potential costs and have submitted a plan to conduct the remediation on this site.
-The Company has provided a reserve for this matter totaling \$1.6 million as of March 31, 2009.
+The Company and Beazer East have engaged consultants to assist the Company in preparing an estimate of potential costs and have commenced investigation on this site pursuant to a Plan submitted to the IEPA.
+The Company has provided a reserve for this matter totaling \$1.6 million as of June 30, 2009.

 In August 2005, the Pennsylvania Department of Environmental Protection (the "PADEP") proposed a fine related to alleged water discharge exceedances from a storm water sewer pipe at the Company's tar distillation facility in Clairton, Pennsylvania.
-In December 2006, the Company reached a preliminary settlement of the fine with the PADEP for \$0.5 million, subject to the execution of a consent order that the Company is currently negotiating with the PADEP.
-Accordingly, the Company has reserved the amount of the settlement.
+In December 2006, the Company reached a preliminary settlement of the fine with the PADEP for \$0.5 million, subject to the negotiation and execution of a consent order with the PADEP.
+Negotiations with respect to the consent order are continuing and may result in an increase in the amount of the fine payable by the Company.
+Accordingly, the Company has reserved the amount of the estimated settlement.
 The Company also proposed to undertake certain engineering and capital improvements to address this matter.
-In December 2007, the Company agreed to contribute the capital improvements, primarily a new sewer line, to the city of Clairton and accordingly, has provided a reserve of \$1.6 million as of March 31, 2009.
+In December 2007, the Company agreed to contribute the capital improvements, primarily a new sewer line, to the city of Clairton and accordingly, has provided a reserve of \$1.6 million as of June 30, 2009.